Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 In short, I have been very fortunate to carry this lens for different styles of photography, and with this 85mm being one of my first prime lenses ever, I have been able to use it to challenge myself as a photographer and try to utilize the lens in more creative ways.

 This review is solely based on my experience using this lens and what I prioritize when I go out to photograph on-location.
+All of the photos featured in this blog post were taken with the Sigma 85mm f/1.4 DG DN ART.

 The technical specifications of this E-mount lens are listed on Sigma Photo’s website.
-But to list a few of the specifications that I always consider when buying the lens, this Sigma lens has a maximum aperture of f/1.4, minimum aperture of f/16, weighs 625g (or 22oz), with dimensions at 82.8 x 96.1mm / 3.3 x 3.8 in. (diameter x length), and a 77mm filter size.
+But to list a few of the specifications that I always consider when buying the lens, this Sigma lens has a maximum aperture of f/1.4, minimum aperture of f/16, weighs 625 g (or 22 oz), with dimensions at 82.8 x 96.1mm / 3.3 x 3.8 in. (diameter x length), and a 77mm filter size.

 APERTURE